SaltyPineapple/Scrabble-Java/README.md

 Hello and welcome to my Scrabble Java project

 I have created this to practice my skills in data structures and algorithms.
 This project uses Arrays and Linked Lists as the main data structures.
-I also have multiple recursive alrogithms in here.

 I also am learning the use of external REST/API and I use one for looking up validity of words in a dictionary.